Man accused of having body in bags extradited to Kentucky

 Jefferson County District Court Judge Jennifer Leibson set his bond to $500,000, saying in her remarks that Martin was a danger to the community and a flight risk.
 The county had argued for a $1 million bond.

-Martin was arrested at the the Markham Public Library after family members looked into the bags he brought to Illinois and found a severed head and other body parts, Markham city spokesperson Michael Taylor said last month.
+Martin was arrested at the the Markham Public Library after family members looked into the bags he brought to Illinois and found a severed head and other body parts, Markham city spokesman Michael Taylor said last month.
 A deputy coroner in Louisville identified the dismembered woman as Ladawndra Ellington, 31.

 According to court records, several women, including Ellington, had requested protection orders against Martin, the news outlet reported.